Glyphosate Residue Free

 In order for a food product or ingredient to be certified Glyphosate Residue Free:

-- A representative sample of an identified Product or Ingredient must be collected and sent by the Producer to the agreed third-party laboratory for analysis in accordance with Program sampling requirements at least 3 times a year and increasing from that number depending on the number of product lots produced.
+- A representative sample of an identified Product or Ingredient must be collected and sent by the Producer to the agreed third-party laboratory for analysis in accordance with Program sampling requirements three (3) times a year and increasing from that number depending on the number of product lots produced.
+If there are less than three (3) lots produced of a specific product per year then only one sample from each lot will have to be tested.

-- The sample must be laboratory tested by a qualified third-party laboratory (if accepted) in accordance with the Programs testing requirements (using liquid chromatography tandem mass spectrometry – LC-MS/MS -methods); and
+- The sample must be laboratory tested by a qualified third-party laboratory (if accepted) in accordance with the Program testing requirements (using liquid chromatography tandem mass spectrometry (LC-MS/MS) methods); and

 - Test results must show that the product contains no detected glyphosate residue down to the limits of detection (LOD) based on government-accepted limit-of-detection protocols for food products – usually 0.01 parts per million (ppm) and always below the U.S. Environmental Protection Agency’s and other government’s Maximum Residue Levels (MRLs).